 The first player to eat their entire donut

 Our outdoor Halloween treasure hunt game is perfect for kids between ages 6-13 and it can be played anywhere because it is customizable to your desired places.
 Kids race from one Halloween themed clue to the next - they must solve one to get the location to the next.
 Each clue features a different challenge.
-See full description and clue samples.
-The final clue leads to a treasure of your choosing.

 You will need kiddie pool and A LOT of spaghetti noodles along with plastic body parts you can buy from your local dollar store - you will also need plastic gold coins (you can also use pennies if you prefer).

 Fill the pool with cooked spaghetti noodles.
 Mix in the body parts and coins.
 If you don't mind the mess mixing it all with fake blood is a great effect.

 This pool is the remains of the evil pirate Bloodbeard, along with his treasure!

 Each player is blindfolded and has 30 seconds to find as many 'gold coins' as they can - in which they can then trade in for real candy or treats.